annotation/text-fabric/docs/Api/App.md

         (but you can change the sorting, see the `sort` parameter).
         It then reports the number of results.

+        It will also set the display parameter `tupleFeatures` (see below) in such a way that subsequent calls to `A.export()` emit the features that have been used in the query.

     ??? info "query"
         the
         [search template](../Use/Search.md#search-template-reference)